From Maoile Lunndaidh |

 She thought we should go to her other remaining Munro in the area, Maoile Lunndaidh, as it would be easier with just one Munro and a 16-kilometre bike ride to Glenuaig Lodge.
 The walk traverses some boggy ground before the steep pathless ascent of Maoile Lunndaidh and would be energy-sapping in the September sunshine.
 I had previously climbed it along with Sgurr Choinnich and Sgurr a' Chaorachain which is longer but a sweeter round of Munros that gives an easy climb of Maoile Lunndaidh from the west.
 I figured that it would be a pretty tough day with both the cycle in and the steep climb but I decided to let it be.

 Despite our good intentions, it was once again a late start after we chatted over breakfast and loaded both bikes onto my car taking care not to scratch Anna's much-loved carbon cross-country bike that is about half the weight of my twenty-year-old Trek mountain bike.
-She has impressive cycling palmares that include Mont Ventoux, several of the classic Alpine and Pyrenean cols and Lands End to John O'Groat.
+She has an impressive cycling palmares that includes Mont Ventoux, several of the classic Alpine and Pyrenean cols and Land's End to John o 'Groats.
 I was worried that I would have difficulty keeping up, I had hardly cycled all year.

 I had assumed that Anna would be at least an hour and a half ahead, I tried to phone or message but there was no mobile coverage on the flank of the remote hill.
-I thought about re-routing and going clockwise to meet her on the descent but didn't like the look of the route so made as direct an ascent as possible.
+I thought about re-routing and going clockwise to meet her on the descent but didn't like the look of the route so made as fast and direct an ascent as possible.
 After 45 minutes of steady progress, there was a ping "Just got to Munro summit, 15:48".
-She had taken a longer route up the Allt an Fhuar-thuill Mhor (a narrow glen) to the Munro top, Carn nam Fiaclan.
+She had taken a longer route up the Allt an Fhuar-thuill Mhor (a narrow glen) to the Munro top, Carn nam Fiaclan on her way to the summit.
 In my usual optimistic way, I replied that I was approaching Carn nam Fiaclan and would be with her in half an hour.
 I only then realised it was over 3 kilometres and another 170 metres of climbing to reach the summit.
 I upped my pace and made it in 40 minutes.
 A purple-clad, possibly angry person was walking around taking photographs.
-She was quite content at retrieving her supposedly responsible adult.
+However, she seemed quite content when I arrived, having retrieved her supposedly responsible adult.

 After a couple of minutes, we were back on the descent.
-I realised that speed is not necessarily your friend in the dark when you've no headtorch, but that is too long-winded to make a good soundbite.
-Boris would probably have come up with something like 'go slow in the glow'.
+I realised that 'speed is not your friend in the dark when you have no headtorch and lousy brakes' but that is too long-winded to make a good mantra.
+Boris would have come up with something crass like 'go slow in the glow'.
 It was only a couple of kilometres back to the level crossing and the car park.
-We were back at the house before 9pm after another sunny, hard and eventful day.
+We were back at the house before 9pm after another sunny, hard but eventful day.
 It was too late to go out for a meal we had promised ourselves so it was pasta and salad followed by fruit and ice cream washed down with some wine.
 Tired but happy, we decided to give ourselves a day off tomorrow before a big day out to Lurg Mhor and Sheasgaich on Sunday.

 No comments: